notsu/grpc-playground/02-error-handling/README.md

 ## Table of Contents

-1. Unary
-2. Streaming on the server
-3. Streaming on the client
-4. Bi-direction streaming
+1. gRPC status and code
+2. Custom error message